UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-teammlg/README.md

 - <code>evaluation.py</code>: simultaneously evaluate multiple models on a list of questions, either <code>data/evaluation_questions.txt</code> (no ground truth) or <code>data/evaluation_questions.json</code> (ground truth).
 - <code>converstaion_evaluation.py</code>: evaluate one model at a time, by having a real-time conversation with it.
 - <code>scraper.py</code>: obtain structured data from websites TMDB, Letterboxd, JustWatch.
+- <code>scraper_v2.py</code>: modified scraper, such that Qwen model can choose which functions to call based on user query.
 - <code>POStagger.py</code>: finds titles and names of interest in user's prompt
 - <code>rag.py</code>: inserts scraped data (based on POS tagger) into the model's context.
 - <code>summarizer.py</code>: summarizes scraped data for advanced RAG.